ericyxchen2003/Analysis-of-Gacha-with-Pity-System/README.md

 ## Introduction

 Nowadays, more and more games are introducing a pity system in their gacha systems.
-We wonder what is the expectation of the number of pulls to get the grand prize.
+We want to derive the expectation of the number of pulls to get the grand prize.

 ## Assumption